 Wind turbines are only able to start generating electricity energy at a specific wind speed.
 A wind turbine will generate energy in between the cut-in and cut-out speeds.
 The cut-in speeds of modern wind turbines are between 2-4 m/s, their nominal speeds are between 10-15 m/s, and their cut out speeds are between 25-35 m/s.
 Each wind turbine reaches the maximum power value which can be obtained from the system at a specific wind speed.
 This maximum power is known as nominal power and the wind speed at this level is known as the nominal speed.
 Wind turbines automatically stop after a certain wind speed has been exceeded, in order to ensure that the system is not damaged.
 This maximum speed is known as the system cut-out speed.

 The body possesses sound insulation in order to prevent noise pollution.
 The towers are built in the form of cages or pipes.
 As the towers can be very high, the constructions outside the cage towers can consist of two or three parts.

-As the end of 2016, the installed capacity of the wind energy plants in operation is 5.751,3 MW.
+As of the end of June 2018, the total installed capacity of the wind power plants in operation is 6,671 MW.